mackilinen/keyboard-walker/README.md

 ### To-Do

-- Possibility to use a range for the sequence length (min length & max length)
 - Run the strategy in different orders¹

 ¹ It currently starts on the top left corner in a left to right & top to bottom order.